Ty-Sir/OpenMint/README.md

 ### Tipping
 Users can send tips in form of crypto-currency to each other using a `Send Tip` button found on their profile page.
 ### Buying
-In two clicks a user can own an ERC-721 token, and while not visually shown in their wallet, can be seen in their profile which shows all the artwork they currently own and have minted among other things.
+In two clicks a user can own an ERC-721 token, and while not visually shown in their wallet, can be seen in their profile which shows all the ERC-721 tokens they currently own and have minted among other things.

 ### Selling
 After setting approval to the OpenMint marketplace contract, which is done with a single click, users can sell their ERC-721 tokens to any other OpenMint users.